 - COFCCA’s Training Consortium conducts annual staff development days and forums that focus on the training needs and concerns of direct care staff and supervisors.

-Collaboration: COFCCA membership allows members to come together with colleagues to share concerns, identify common problems, develop solutions and celebrate triumphs.
-COFCCA hosts regular meetings and a variety of groups and forums on such issues and topics as Foster Boarding Home Program Management; Accountability; Information Systems; Human Resources; Residential Programs; Fiscal Management; Bridges to Health; Preventive Services, etc.
+COFCCA membership allows members to come together with colleagues to share concerns, identify common problems, develop solutions and celebrate triumphs.
+COFCCA hosts regular meetings and a variety of groups and forums on such issues and topics as Foster Boarding Home Program Management, Accountability, Information Systems, Human Resources, Residential Programs, Fiscal Management, Juvenile Justice, Preventive Services, etc.